ccummings/canjs-contacts-tutorial/part1/part1.md

 });
 ```

-The first parameter to `can.fixture` is the url we want to intercept and the second is a file or function that is used to generate a response.
-Often we want fixtures to intercept multiple urls with one fixture.
-For this we use templated urls.
-To use them, just add `{}` to the url where you want to match wilcards.
+The first parameter to `can.fixture` is the URL we want to intercept and the second is a file or function that is used to generate a response.
+Often we want fixtures to intercept multiple URLs with one fixture.
+For this we use templated URLs.
+To use them, just add `{}` to the URL where you want to match wilcards.

 The first four fixtures simulate the `GET`, `POST`, `PUT` and `DELETE` ajax requests we will make from our `Contact` model and the fifth fixture is for the `GET` request from the `Category` model.
-We are using templated urls so any REST requests containing an id get intercepted.
+We are using templated URLs so any REST requests containing an id get intercepted.

 ## Views